oto-gitops-oneshot/otp-gitops-services/README.md

 Note the links given above point to the latest stable version currently supported at the time of writing.
 Newer versions/links will likely be available, depending on the delta on when you read this and when the last update to this page was made.

 In either case, the case package link contains the YAML files, and the procedure link explains how they are used.
+We simply adapted to fit in our framework.

 ### DB2 - Operators